New Zealand DF class locomotive (1979)

 The New Zealand DF class locomotive of 1979 is a class of 30 Co-Co diesel-electric locomotives built by General Motors Diesel of Canada between 1979 and 1981.
 Between 1992 and 1997, all the locomotives were rebuilt as the DFT class, a turbocharged version of the DF.

 The class should not be confused with the English Electric NZR D^{F} class of 1954; as all of the old D^{F} locomotives had been retired by mid-1975, the "DF" classification was free to be re-used.

 Introduction

 In November 1977, New Zealand Railways placed an order for the new locomotives.

 The DFs were powered by an EMD 12-645 engine, the same prime mover chosen for the DC class, but were able to make greater use of that power by having six traction motors and Co-Co arrangement as opposed to the four traction motors and A1A-A1A wheel arrangement of the DCs.
 This gave the DF several advantages: a tractive effort of 198 kN and a maximum speed of 113 km/h, compared to the DCs 140 kN and 90–100 km/h.
-The most noticeable visual difference between the DF and the DC is that the DF is considerably longer with the headlight arrangement on the cabs differing: the DC has the lights arranged horizontally, while the DF has them arranged vertically.
+The most noticeable visual difference between the DF and the DC is that the DF is considerably longer, with the headlight arrangement on the cabs differing: the DC has the lights arranged horizontally, while the DF has them arranged vertically.

+Classification

+The DF class reused an earlier classification for an English Electric supplied locomotive, the original D^{F} class.
+It was common practice during the steam era for NZR to re-use classifications where the original locomotive so classified was withdrawn.
+With the diesel area, NZR also classified classes of locomotives from the same manufacturer together for compatibility reasons, the new DF class were able to work in multiple with the English Electric D^{G} class locomotives and the D^{I} class locomotives.